 However, also be aware that legal intercept regulations are more technologically neutral – see 2001 Council Resolution on law enforcement operational needs with respect to public telecommunication networks and services:

 “This document applies to all telecommunications services, circuit and packet switched, fixed and mobile networks and services.
 For fixed networks this includes, for example, PSTN and ISDN (Integrated Services Digital Network).
 For packet switched networks and services this includes, for example, GPRS, UMTS (Universal Mobile Telecommunications System), xDSL, TETRA (Trans European Trunk RAdio standard), Email/message services and other Internet telecommunications services.
 For PLMN this includes, for example, GSM (Global System for Mobile communications), CDMA, IS41, AMPS, GPRS, UMTS, TETRA.
 It also applies to S-PCS (Satellite Personal Communication Systems).”

-So, for example, under the UK’s 2000 Regulations of Investigatory Powers Act (RIPA) legislation, interception can apply in relation to providers of a “telecommunications service” which means “any service that consists in the provision of access to, and of facilities for making use of, any telecommunication system (whether or not one provided by the person providing the service)”.
+So, for example, under the UK’s 2000 Regulation of Investigatory Powers Act (RIPA) legislation, interception can apply in relation to providers of a “telecommunications service” which means “any service that consists in the provision of access to, and of facilities for making use of, any telecommunication system (whether or not one provided by the person providing the service)”.

 The takeaway is that intercept rules may apply to a much wider group than just providers of electronic communications services.
 So for example, most mobile applications would not fall within the definition of electronic communications services – however, applying the above definitions they might be required to comply with legal intercept warrant.